regzo2/VRCFaceTracking-Documentation/docs/source/ware/quest_pro.rst

 If you are planning on using a USB cable instead of Wifi streaming for the ALXR/ALVR connection

 #.
-Follow the official ALVR community instructions for setting up the USB connection: https://github.com/alvr-org/ALVR/wiki/Using-ALVR-through-a-USB-connection
+Follow the `official ALVR community instructions <https://github.com/alvr-org/ALVR/wiki/Using-ALVR-through-a-USB-connection>`_ for setting up the USB connection.
 #.
 Change the text in the ``questProIP`` file to ``127.0.0.1``

 Startup Procedure for ALVR/ALXR